RAK Ceramics: Products

 RAK Ceramics offers one of the largest collections of ceramic wall and floor tiles, gres porcelain and super-sized slabs in the industry.
 Offering more than 6,000 production models, tiles are manufactured in various sizes, from the smallest 10x10cm up to the largest in the region at 135x305cm, the widest range offered in the ceramics field.

-Today RAK Ceramics is one of the largest Ceramics’ manufacturers in the world with a global production capacity of 118 million square meters of tiles, 5.7 million pieces of sanitaryware, 26 million pieces of porcelain tableware and 2.6 million pieces of faucets per year.
+Today [when?]
+RAK Ceramics is one of the largest ceramics manufacturers in the world with a global production capacity of 118 million square meters of tiles, 5.7 million pieces of sanitaryware, 36 million pieces of porcelain tableware and 2.6 million pieces of faucets per year.